Lockett, Harry

 Biographical Text

-Henry Lockett played for Bolton Wanderers and Nottingham Forest when the two clubs were relegated from the top-flight in successive seasons.
-Yet, with nearly forty Division One appearances over the preceding two seasons it was quite a coup for Southern League Exeter City when he arrived at St James’ Park ahead of the 1911/12 season.
+Harry Lockett played for Bolton Wanderers and Nottingham Forest when the two clubs were relegated from the top-flight in successive seasons.
+With nearly forty Division One appearances over the preceding two seasons it was quite a coup for Southern League Exeter City when he arrived at St James’ Park ahead of the 1911/12 season.
 Playing seventy league games in two seasons he joined Chesterfield in 1913.

 Appearances